 With Cloud SIEM, you can enrich the logs you’re already sending with security insights like malicious IPs, URLs, and DNSs.
 Use rules and dashboards to consolidate security events from technologies like HashiVault, CheckPoint, Palo Alto Networks, and AWS/Azure log data.

-Just like we offer a fully managed version of the ELK Stack, we do the same for open source Grafana to monitor metrics.
+Just like we offer a fully managed version of the ELK Stack, we also offer services to monitor metrics.
 Now, you can use the best open source monitoring tools on the managed same platform.